robulouski/voidy-bootstrap/README.rst

 directory.

-``CUSTOM_ARTICLE_SCRIPTS`` and ``CUSTOM_PAGE_SCRIPTS``
-  Template fragment for any additional javascript code specific to articles and pages respectively (useful for things like social media sharing buttons).
-Will be included right at the bottom of pages, just before the closing body tag.
-Set to ``includes/sharing_scripts.html`` to use the default provided implementation.

 ``CUSTOM_ARTICLE_HEADERS``
-  An array of templates that will replace the default article header provided in ``includes/article_header.html`` on *article pages only*.
+  List of templates that will replace the default article header provided in ``includes/article_header.html`` on *article pages only*.

 ``CUSTOM_INDEX_ARTICLE_HEADERS``
-  An array of templates that will replace the default article article header provided in ``includes/article_header.html`` on *index pages only*.
+  List of templates that will replace the default article article header provided in ``includes/article_header.html`` on *index pages only*.

 ``CUSTOM_ARTICLE_PRECONTENT``
   Template fragment that will be inserted just before the start of the article body text, after any headers, image and standfirst.

+``CUSTOM_ARTICLE_PREFIX``
+  Template fragment that will be inserted before the article headers .

-``CUSTOM_ARTICLE_FOOTERS``
+``CUSTOM_ARTICLE_FOOTERS`` and ``CUSTOM_PAGE_FOOTERS``
-  An array of templates that will included at the bottom of article pages, after the body text but before the comments.
+  List of templates that will included at the bottom of articles/pages, after the body text but before the comments.
 Can be used to configure any appropriate content, like sharing buttons, taglist, etc.

+``CUSTOM_HEADER_*``
+  Add custom content after the site headers (before any columns) based on page type, which can be: INDEX, ARTICLE, PAGE, CATEGORY, TAG, ARCHIVES.

 ``CUSTOM_SIDEBAR``
   Don't like the sidebar provided by the theme?
 Have something totally